noanabeshima/tinymodel/README.md

 tokenizer.decode(tok_ids)
 ```

 It was trained for 3 epochs on a [preprocessed version of TinyStoriesV2](https://huggingface.co/datasets/noanabeshima/TinyStoriesV2).
+Pre-tokenized dataset [here](https://huggingface.co/datasets/noanabeshima/TinyModelTokIds).
 I recommend using this dataset for getting SAE/transcoder activations.